Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors: Introduction

 Besides, advanced methodologies and analysis algorithms should be required to enhance the quality of data \cite{Aasi:2014mqd, TheLIGOScientific:2016zmo, Jung:2018adn} taken from the very sensitive instruments and isolate \ac{gw} signals from noises caused by the sensitive devices and the surrounding environments efficiently because it improves the detection statistics such as \ac{snr} to provide the reliable detection criterion.
 This, consequently, also improves the detection range of \ac{gw} detectors, which yields better detection rates of \ac{gw} sources.
 In this point of view, both developments of advanced methodologies for data analysis and understanding the status of \ac{gw} detectors, as well as the most sensitive instruments, are of special importance to achieve for detecting \ac{gw} signals coming from the farthest \ac{gw} emitting objects.
 For this reason, many different tools for characterizing noises have been developed and utilized for analyzing \ac{gw} signals so far.
-The first purpose of those tools is to categorize and classify transient/continuous noises that are harmful to the main \ac{gw} channel, identifying the interconnected families of noisy channels with the causal relationship.
-Then they should be mitigated with the help of various advanced mathematical algorithms as is possible.
+The first purpose of those tools is to categorize and classify transient/continuous noises that are harmful to the \ac{gw} strain channel, identifying the causal relationship in the coincident families of noisy channels.
+Then they should be mitigated with the help of various advanced mathematical algorithms as possible.
 Finally, if they are caused by some instrumental defects with a possibility of repeated malfunctions, the causes should be reported and amended for maintaining the consistent status of the detector.